jindrichmynarz/dissertation/parts/data_summary.md

 Since it is collectively created by thousands of officials representing contracting authorities over time, the Czech public procurement dataset suffers from the same problems as user-generated data, resulting in inconsistency and heterogeneity.
 Standardization can counteract these problems, but the standardization of public procurement data is imperfect at best.
-Moreover, as discussed in the [@sec:public-procurement], public procurement is laden with disincentives to publishing good data.
+Moreover, as discussed in [Section @sec:public-procurement], public procurement is laden with disincentives to publishing good data.
 A key data quality problem we encountered was missing data.
 In particular, shared identifiers of entities involved in public procurement were non-existent, missing, or unreliable.
 In other cases there were conflicting values in the data, without enough annotations to discern the correct values and resolve their conflicts.